jessemiller/HamlPy/readme.md

     pip install git+https://github.com/psycojoker/django-hamlpy

-## Install error on Linux
-If you are using a Linux distribution (or Ubuntu on Windows) and encounter the following error when installing, `fatal error: Python.h: No such file or directory` you may need to install the python dev package for your distro before attempting to install.
-Do the following:

-Ubuntu, Debian...

-    pip uninstall django-hamlpy
-    sudo apt-get install python-dev  # for python2.x installs sudo apt-get install python3-dev  # for python3.x installs
-    pip install django-hamlpy

-Centos, Fedora, Redhat...

-    pip uninstall django-hamlpy
-    sudo yum install python-devel
-    pip install django-hamlpy
+**NOTE:** If you are using Linux, you may need to install [python's development package](http://stackoverflow.com/a/21530768/2896976) if you are encountering build errors.

 ## Syntax